This segment of the website is best viewed on a Pc, Laptop, or Tablet device to get the best experience with the Navigation.

 1966 The Last royal train left Wolferton.

-1967 One whole line was removed making the line single track all the route.
+1967 One whole line was removed, making the single line track the entire route.

 1967 Hunstanton railway station was made into a single platform.

-1967 Saw the Sandringham hotel at Hunstanton pulled down..
+1967 I Saw the Sandringham hotel at Hunstanton pulled down.

 British rail claimed the line was losing £40,000 a year.

 Before announcing the closure of the King's Lynn to Hunstanton railway.

 British rail offered the Queen the royal waiting rooms at Wolferton.